adama11/OneTimeCopy/README.md

 [Safari on macOS](https://support.apple.com/guide/safari/autofill-security-codes-from-your-iphone-ibrwa4a6c6c6/mac) and [iOS](https://support.apple.com/guide/iphone/automatically-fill-in-sms-passcodes-on-iphone-iphc89a3a3af/ios) have the capability to copy any one-time passcodes automatically from your messages into a text field when you receive them.
 This app extends that capability beyond Safari to any system-wide app since it copies the code to the clipboard, allowing you to use the code in other browsers such as Chrome.

-OneTimeCopy does not store or transmit any one-time codes or any processed Messages.
+OneTimeCopy does not store or transmit any one-time codes or any processed messages.
 All processing is done locally on your device.

 Download the app now from the `dist` folder.